 - (a) The Speaking Examination Working Mark Sheet is provided in this booklet (see page 22), to be photocopied as required.
 (An electronic version of the Working Mark Sheet is also available.)
 Candidates must be marked as they are being examined and not afterwards from a recording.
-The marks for each section of the test must be entered in detail as specified in the Marking Instructions. - (b) The total marks must then be transferred to the computer-printed Internal Assessment Mark Sheet (MS1) or to computer for Centres submitting marks electronically.
+The marks for each section of the test must be entered in detail as specified in the Marking Instructions. - (b) The total marks must then be transferred to the computer-printed Internal Assessment Mark Sheet (MS1) or to computer for centres submitting marks electronically.

-6 Despatch of materials to Cambridge for External moderation
+6 Despatch of materials to Cambridge International for External moderation

-- (a) Marks and recordings must be returned to Cambridge as soon as all the Speaking tests have been completed.
-Centres must not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to Cambridge in the separate envelope provided.
+- (a) Marks and recordings must be returned to Cambridge International as soon as all the Speaking tests have been completed.
+Centres must not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to Cambridge International in the separate envelope provided.

-- the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for Centres submitting marks electronically - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.
+- (ii) The following items must be sent to Cambridge International: - the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for centres submitting marks electronically - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal moderation procedures (only for centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the centre in case of postal losses or delays.